igorg520b/icFlow/README.md

 ## Building instructions for Visual Studio in Windows

 Required libraries: Intel MKL, OpenTK, ManagedCUDA, CUDA Toolkit 9.0.
-It is possible to build the library with other versions of CUDA Toolkit, but the supplied project files support only Toolkit 9.0.
+It is possible to build the library with other versions of CUDA Toolkit, but the supplied project files only support CUDA 9.0.
 Use 64 bit architecture consistently for all libraries and PTX.

-First, build PardisoLoader.dll, which is a wrapper for PARDISO solver.
 Copy MKL libraries (64 bit) to the project folder or make them accessible via PATH variable: mkl_avx.dll mkl_avx2.dll